On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: On optimal properties of AY martingales related to HL transform and its inverse

-We have the following theorem which synthesis several results from Kertz and R\"osler \cite{KertzRosler:92b,KertzRosler:93} as well as adds new interpretation of $\Delta$ operator as the inverse of $\mu\to\mu^{HL}$ and gives a construction of $\nu_\Delta$.
-The proof is greatly simplified using tail quantiles. \begin{theorem} Let $\nu$ be a probability measure on $\re$.
-The set $\mathcal{S}_\nu$ is non-empty if and only if $\nu$ satisfies \eqref{eq:assume_nu}.
-Under \eqref{eq:assume_nu}, $\mathcal{S}_\nu$ admits a minimal element $\nu_\Delta$ relative to the increasing convex order, which is characterised by
+If $\nu=\mu^{\mathrm{HL}}$, then by \eqref{eq:HL_to_calls} we see instantly that $\mu$ is the minimal element of $\mathcal{S}_\nu$ relative to the increasing convex order.
+We extend this now to general measures $\nu$. \begin{theorem} Let $\nu$ be a probability measure on $\re$.
+The set $\mathcal {S}_\nu$ is nonempty if and only if $\nu$ satisfies \eqref {eq:assume_nu}.
+Under \eqref{eq:assume_nu}, $\mathcal{S}_\nu$ admits a minimal element $\nu_\Delta$ relative to the increasing convex order, which is characterized by